Nicholas-J-Norris/Course-Pilot/Installation and Running.md

 -----------------
 ### Q.: Can I disable port listening at all?

-A.: Yes, but it will allow to start more than one instances of Course Pilot.
+A.: Yes, but it will allow you to start more than one instance of Course Pilot.
 Open the "memoranda.properties" file in your Course Pilot user directory and add a line:

 	CHECK_IF_ALREADY_STARTED = NO